biocommons/anyvar/README.md

     Create a new file in the root directory of the repo called `.env`.
 In the next two steps, you will populate this file.
 You may want to see `.env.example` for reference.

-2. If desired, create/start a database for AnyVar to use.
+3. If desired, create/start a database for AnyVar to use.
 See [Optional Dependencies - Databases](#optional-dependencies---databases) for detailed instructions on how to set up a database.
-Otherwise, set the `ANYVAR_STORAGE_URI` environment variable to `null` in your `.env` file to use AnyVar without a database.
+Otherwise, set the `ANYVAR_STORAGE_URI` environment variable to an empty string (`""`) in your `.env` file to use AnyVar without a database.

-3. **Configure required dependencies:**
+4. **Configure required dependencies:**

 	AnyVar has several required dependencies and a few optional ones.
 See [Setting up Dependencies](#setting-up-dependencies) for detailed instructions.
 Remember to set any environment variables in your `.env` file as directed.

-4. **Start the AnyVar server:**
+5. **Start the AnyVar server:**

 	```shell
 	uvicorn anyvar.restapi.main:app --reload
 	```

-5. Visit [`http://localhost:8000`](http://localhost:8000) to verify the REST API is running.
+6. Visit [`http://localhost:8000`](http://localhost:8000) to verify the REST API is running.

 ## Setting up Dependencies